Skip to content

 Adding videos

-• YouTube - Name your video and paste the URL or video ID from YouTube
+• YouTube - Name your video and paste the video URL from your browser's address bar

-• Vimeo - Name your video and paste the URL or video ID from Vimeo
+• Vimeo - Name your video and paste the URL from Vimeo

-• Wistia - Name your video and paste the URL or video ID from Wistia
+• Wistia - Name your video and paste the URL from Wistia

 • Brightcove - Name your video and paste the URL from Brightcove